waysignal/catmodel_glossary/glossary.md

 + open claims and losses incurred but not reported under any of the covers being managed result in tail risk
 + ".
 Loss coverage in the group structure is often set in proportion to the premiums paid by each individual sponsor, meaning that losses are not necessarily reduced, but expenses and cash flow risks are lowered."
 + bank -> mortgage insurer (primary) -> bank's reinsurance captive; -> premium, usually arranged by bank and then charged back to consumer
 + Insurance-based risk transfer have favorable tax treatment compared to rentention programs.
 Insurance companies can deduct the discounted value of incurred losses (?) while non-insurance can only deduct losses paid during the year.
 Deduction of premiums are worth more than the deduction of uninsured losses.
+In the US, pure captives are required to write 30% of business from unrelated parties to qualify for tax benefits.
++ Multi-peril contracts benefits include lower transaction costs, lower premium, and less chance of overinsurance.
+There is lower premium because exposures included are often uncorrelated; kind of fuzzy.
+Underinsurance is guarded by reinstatement provisions which refresh the contracted limits.